-The CAP Program at Newark High School consists of a new four-year educational plan for our highly able students that combines our Cambridge Program with Advanced Placement opportunities within the AP Capstone Diploma Program through College Board.Our highly successful Cambridge Program has been in existence at Newark High School for the past 16 years.
+The CAP Program at Newark High School consists of a four-year educational plan for our highly able students that combines our Cambridge Program with Advanced Placement opportunities within the AP Capstone Diploma Program through College Board.Our highly successful Cambridge Program had been in existence at Newark High School for 16 years.
 The Cambridge curriculum is used primarily in the 9th and 10th grade and prepares students for the demands of a rigorous curriculum, student collaboration, and problem solving.
-The Cambridge Program develops students leaders who are confident, reflective, innovative, and intellectually and socially engaged.
-We are enhancing our current Cambridge Program with the addition of the AP Capstone Diploma Program, used primarily with our upperclassmen.
+The Cambridge Program develops student leaders who are confident, reflective, innovative, and intellectually and socially engaged.
+We have enhanced our current Cambridge Program with the addition of the AP Capstone Diploma Program, used primarily with our upperclassmen.
 This program focuses on college-level research, collaboration, and presentation skills crucial for college and career success.
 Additionally, adding the AP Capstone Diploma to Newark High School will allow our students to stay competitive with other students in the state of Delaware applying to colleges.
 Over 1800 schools world-wide have begun to implement the AP Capstone Diploma program, with many schools in New Castle County also participating.The Cambridge curriculum offers international, pre-university course work that emphasizes the value of broad study for academically able students.
 The curriculum is administered through the University of Cambridge, a world-renowned university in Cambridge, England.
 Newark High School is the first and only high school in the state to offer Cambridge curriculum.

 The AP Capstone Diploma consists of two courses taken in sequence: AP Seminar and AP Research.
 Students who score a three or higher in AP Seminar and AP Research and on four additional AP Exams of their choosing earn the AP Capstone Diploma.
 This signifies outstanding academic achievement and attainment of college-level academic and research skills.
 Students who score a three or higher in both AP Seminar and AP Research (but not on four additional AP Exams) earn the AP Seminar and Research Certificate™.